dasch-swiss/dsp-tools/docs/dsp-tools-generate-test-data.md

 ## Explanations
 ### properties
 Every propclass that appears in "cardinalities" can appear in this section.
-Here is defined how many propclasses of this class should be created.
+Here is defined how many propclasses of this class will be created.
 Depending on how a resource is defined, there will be a big number of resclasses that all hold the same cardinalities.
 These cardinalities can be composed of the same propclass again and again, or of different propclasses that are akin.
 Exactly this is defined here.
 An example may clarify it.
 The following is a valid `config.json`: